Search This Blog

 Joseph Hwang

 K-pop-related music copyrights are tough for individual copyright holders to exercise and manage.
-In other countries besides South Korea, it's probably supposed to be challenging for individuals to exercise and manage their copyrights.
-As previously explained, the classes of rights and methods of copyright exercise are quite diverse and complex for an individual to manage.
-Therefore, most music copyright holders entrust music copyright management organizations or companies through contracts.
-Generally, music copyright management is carried out through two organizations: music copyright management organizations and music publishers.
+In countries other than South Korea, it’s probably challenging for individuals to manage their copyrights as well.
+As previously explained, the classes of rights and methods for exercising copyright are quite diverse and complex for individuals to handle.
+Therefore, most music copyright holders entrust copyright management to organizations or companies through contracts.
+Generally, music copyright management is carried out through two types of organizations: music copyright management organizations and music publishers.

-Even if the individual rights holder does not enter into a trust agreement with a music copyright trust management organization, he or she can still exercise the rights.
-However, due to the complex concept and process of performing rights and the need to exercise a blanket license with broadcasters, transmitters, and performing organizations through collective negotiations, individual rights holders are highly likely to be disadvantaged compared to those managed by a trust management organization.
+Even if the individual rights holder does not enter into a trust agreement with a music copyright trust management organization, he or she can still exercise those rights.
+However, due to the complex nature of performing rights and the need to obtain a blanket license with broadcasters, transmitters, and performing organizations through collective negotiations, individual rights holders are likely to be at a disadvantage compared to those managed by a trust management organization.

 1. Music Copyright Trust Management Organization

-A music copyright license by the individual copyright holder endowed with legal knowledge or assistance from an expert is possible to exercise without hardship.
+A music copyright license by the individual copyright holder, endowed with legal knowledge or assistance from an expert, can be exercised without hardship.
 This is because the phonogram producers can determine the number of records to be copied and distributed, and the license is granted within a limited and controllable range of the producers.
 This is called a mechanical license.
-However, it is difficult to determine the frequency of use or measure the scope of music copyright exercise for performances, digital transmissions, and broadcasting because the form of use is for an unspecified number of people.
+However, it is difficult to determine the frequency of use or measure the scope of music copyright exercise for performances, digital transmissions, and broadcasting because the form of use involves an unspecified number of people.
 Therefore, the Copyright Act stipulates that the business operator must first use the music for performances, digital transmissions, and broadcasting and pay remuneration with an annual blanket license.
-Therefore, the music copyright trust management organization is necessary for collective negotiations.
+Consequently, the music copyright trust management organization is necessary for collective negotiations.

 2. Music Publisher

-The Korean Copyright Act provides for a company that regulates agency and brokerage services with a music copyright trust service organization.
-It is called a music publisher.
+The Korean Copyright Act provides for a company that regulates agency and brokerage services, along with a music copyright trust service organization.
+It is known as a music publisher.
 A trust service must obtain permission from the government, but an agency and brokerage service can operate as long as a for-profit company registers with the government.

-Since it is difficult for music authors to do the license business alone, most authors join a trust service organization or sign a contract with a music publisher to manage their copyrights.
-However, moral rights are not subject to contract.
+Since it is difficult for music authors to conduct licensing business alone, most authors join a trust service organization or sign a contract with a music publisher to manage their copyrights.
+However, moral rights are not subject to contracts.

-Music publishers became copyright management companies because, before the development of recording, music publishing and distribution was done by music publishers who published sheet music.
-Music publishers made a lot of money by selling scores when a composer's song became a hit, so they signed exclusive contracts with composers who wrote many hit repertoires.
-Composers who were dependent on music publishers were called contracted composers.
+Music publishers became copyright management companies because, before the development of recording, music publishing and distribution were handled by music publishers who published sheet music.
+Music publishers made a lot of money by selling scores when a composer’s song became a hit, so they signed exclusive contracts with composers who wrote numerous hit repertoires.
+Composers who depended on music publishers were called contracted composers.

 The music publisher wanted to have as many contracted composers as possible.
-By hiring many contracted composers and providing them with studios equipped with pianos, music publishers created a system of mass production of music.
-The Broadway alley in New York was noisy with the contracted composers' sound of playing pianos all day, so 28th Street on Broadway in New York was called “Tin Pan Alley”.
-Here, composers and music publishers interacted and gathered to form the American Society of Composers, Authors, and Publishers (ASCAP), one of the two mountain ranges of American music rights management organizations.
-As such, music publishers play a very significant role in the history of copyright management organizations.
+By hiring numerous contracted composers and providing them with studios equipped with pianos, music publishers created a system of mass production for music.
+The Broadway alley in New York was noisy with the sounds of contracted composers playing pianos all day, so 28th Street on Broadway in New York was called “Tin Pan Alley.”
+Here, composers and music publishers interacted and gathered to form the American Society of Composers, Authors, and Publishers (ASCAP), one of the two major organizations for American music rights management.
+As such, music publishers play a significant role in the history of copyright management organizations.

-In contrast to the United States, music publishers in South Korea were not influential in the industry.
-This is because South Korea's copyright management system is centralized.
-The reason for this was that the copyright of many music authors was held in trust by a single government-authorized organization, and it was convenient for users to obtain a license from that organization.
-Therefore, the music publishers had no space to intervene between the music authors and the trust management organization.
+In contrast to the United States, music publishers in South Korea are not influential in the industry.
+This is because South Korea’s copyright management system is centralized.
+The reason for this is that the copyrights of many music authors are held in trust by a single government-authorized organization, making it convenient for users to obtain a license from this organization.
+Therefore, music publishers have no room to intervene between the music authors and the trust management organization.
 The concept of music publishers began to emerge when major global record labels entered South Korea.

 - Music Copyright Trust Services Organizations